 RE NZ Government & Police

-As a result of the recent tragedy in Christchurch, the government is enacting new legislation.
+As a result of the recent tragedy in Christchurch, the government has enacted new legislation, punishing law abiding firearms owners for the actions of a nutter.
 Originally the legislation covered only MSSA type firearms, but the legislation has been widened to include all semi-automatic centre-fire firearms.
 This in my opinion is an act of duplicity.
 We were told one thing, they now do another.
 There are elements in parliament and the police who are keen to restrict law abiding firearms owners as much as possible and they are using the current situation to do this.
+This is only the start.

 Here is a quick guide to protecting yourself during an interaction with the police.